Auto Train Schedule

 Bicycle racks must be attached to the back of the vehicle only.
 Bicycles are not allowed on board.
 Amtrak requires you to sign a loss or damage waiver for bicycles transported on the car’s rear.
 Bikes and racks count toward your vehicle’s maximum length and width requirements.

-Luggage racks must be removed by you from the top of your vehicle and stored inside the car before check-in.
+You must remove the luggage racks from the top of your vehicle and store them inside the car before check-in.

 Tips from Amtrak For You And Your Car